Cellular Automata

 end

-The paper talks about cycling the order of preference for occupying an empty cell at each iteration.
+The initial CA grid is randomized.
+A dead cell may qualify to become alive for different carbonate factories at the same time.
+[2] discussed cycling the order of preference for occupying an empty cell at each iteration.
+We resolve this priority collision by rotating the priority of each facies for occupying a dead cell in every iteration using a deterministic cyclic shift, which ensures that there is no priority given to any facies.
 This means that the rules change slightly every iteration.
 We need this extra function so that we know the boundary type BT at compile time.

 ⪡ca-step⪢≣